The man who 'discovered' China's terracotta army

 Although he never achieved fame or fortune, Zhao seemed content with the recognition he did receive - proudly saying that during the initial excavation an envoy from Beijing had told him that he had "made a very big contribution to the country".
 In 1990, he was personally acknowledged by the State Council and given a special pension.
 He is survived by a wife and two sons.

-Zhao's view of his own iconic position in Chinese history - no matter what others might say - is clear.
+Zhao's view of his own position in Chinese history - no matter what others might say - was clear.
 At the Lintong museum, he would sign postcards and books for tourists with an extravagant description: "Zhao Kangmin, the first discoverer, restorer, appreciator, name-giver and excavator of the terracotta warriors."

 Additional reporting by Yashan Zhao, BBC Chinese